 For kick-off, the robots listening to the wireless GameController run through three states: ready, set, and playing.
-Robots not listening to the GameController are simply penalized and manually placed for kick-off3.
+Robots not listening to the GameController are simply penalized and manually placed for kick-off.

 In the ready state, the robots should walk to their legal kick-off positions.
 These positions are always located inside their own side of the field.
-No player is allowed touching the halfway line.
-One field player of the attacking team can walk to a position inside the center circle.
-The other field players of the attacking team can walk to any position within their own half, except for the penalty area and the center circle.
-The field players of the defending team have to be located in the half of their field that is behind the penalty mark (none of their feet are allowed to be past the penalty mark, i.e. its end furthest away from the middle of the field), and their feet must be outside the penalty area.
-In contrast, the feet of both goal keepers must be inside the penalty area.
+No player is allow to touch the halfway line.
+The field players of the attacking team can walk to any position within their own half (including inside the center circle), except for inside the penalty area.
+The field players of the defending team can walk to any position within their own half, except for inside the center circle and the penalty area.
+The feet of both goal keepers must be inside the penalty area.

-If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees, not the penalty described in Section 4.9.5.
-Consequently those pushings do not go into the permanent removal count, either.
+If robots collide during the autonomous placement, the "Player Pushing" rules are applied, but the penalty is manual placement by the assistant referees, not the penalty described in Section 4.9.
+Consequently those pushings do not go into the permanent removal count.